• Skip to main content

 How to know when the eggs are fully cooked?

-For safety eggs should be cook to an internal temperature of 160 degrees Fahrenheit.
-The simplest way to check is use an instant read thermometer.
+For safety, eggs should be cooked to an internal temperature of 160 degrees Fahrenheit.
+The simplest way to check is to use an instant-read thermometer.
 I love my Thermopop instant Read Thermometer.

 What to do with leftover Frittata?

-After the Frittata has cooled to room temperature,cover and refrigerate for up to 24 hours for best flavor and texture.
+After the Frittata has cooled to room temperature, cover and refrigerate for up to 24 hours to retain the best flavor and texture.

 Step by Step Instructions